Care home resident rescued from fire

 A care home resident has been rescued from a fire in Portsmouth.

-Three crews attended the blaze at Forest Lodge care home on Locksway Road, Milton, at about 03:10 BST.
+Three crews attended the blaze at Forest Lodge care home on Locksway Road, Southsea, at about 03:10 BST.

-The fire is believed to have been started deliberately, Hampshire Fire and Rescue Service said.
+The fire is believed to have been started deliberately and an investigation is under way, Hampshire Fire and Rescue Service said.

-An investigation is under way to establish the cause of the blaze.
-Hampshire Constabulary is also investigating.
+A 43-year-old man, from Portsmouth, has been arrested on suspicion of arson and remains in police custody, Hampshire Constabulary said.